-

 Thread weight affects stitch appearance and durability:

-- 50wt: A standard weight for piecing and quilting.
+- 50wt: The standard weight for piecing and quilting.

 - 40wt: Slightly thicker for bold quilting stitches.